sealightclock/test_flutter_dummy_mvvm_clean_bloc/README.md

 This is a dummy Flutter app built with the "MVVM Clean + Bloc" architecture, for testing and learning purposes.

-It handles a single string: 'my_string'.
+Initially, it handles a single string: 'my_string'.

 ## Technologies used
 This Flutter app uses the following technologies: